 Co:LAB is back!

-After a fantastic inaugural festival last July which featured 11 brand new commissions from local artists, Co:LAB returns this July to showcase more embryonic ideas from the next generation of theatre-makers in the North West.
+After a fantastic inaugural festival in 2017, Co:LAB returns this July with 11 brand new commissions from local artists, to showcase embryonic ideas from the next generation of theatre-makers in the North West.

 Co:LAB - or the Collision Laboratory - is a response to local artists who say that they need time, space and money to begin to explore ideas and collaborations, and a chance to test the work on a live audience.
 The Festival aims to showcase theatre made in non-traditional ways with unexpected creative collisions and collaborations.

 There will be music!
 There will be drinks!
 Celebrate the launch of Co:LAB with the artists and staff of the Open Exchange.

 by Amy Lawrence | 7.30pm, Studio

 By Knaïve Theatre & Impermanence Dance Theatre | 8.30pm, Studio

 by Sophie Coward, Eliyana Evans and James Varney | 10.00pm, Studio